processone/docs.ejabberd.im/content/developer/xmpp-clients-bots/proposed-extensions/muc-sub.md

 # Synchronization of MUC messages: Leveraging MAM support

-To be friendly with mobile, the MAM service should allow a user to connect and easily resync his history for all MUC subscriptions.
+To be friendly with mobile, the MAM service should allow a user to connect and easily resync their history for all MUC subscriptions.

 Thanks to ability to get the list of all the existing subscription, client can get a starting point to interact with MAM service to resync history.